Initialize EtherCAT main device node with data in the EtherCAT Network Information (ENI) file

 8 Operational — The network is in full operation.
 The supervisor sends input data to the terminal device.
 The terminal device responds with output data.

-DCErrVal— DC error status for the master shift controller:
+DCErrVal— DC error status for the main device shift controller:

-DC error for master shift controller: Value from EtherCAT Init Block DC Error Values.
+DC error for main device shift controller: Value from EtherCAT Init Block DC Error Values.

-When you select master shift controller mode, the value
+When you select main device shift controller mode, the value

 0indicates successful clock distribution.
 The